 The situation – Death by committee

-So imagine an impulse purchase soap brand.
-(Because all brands are soap brands for the purpose of this blog.)
+So imagine an impulse purchase candy brand.
 Client wanted to do an ad because ‘it has not been advertised for a while now.’
 We push.
 We ask, how exactly will advertising help the brand now?
 Some confusing slides that perhaps were rehashed from another presentation find their way into our inboxes.
 We ask what it means – contradictory briefs in one brief.
 So they try to rationalise.
 We don’t get a satisfactory answer.
 We do our own thinking.
 Figure out that there is a bigger potential for growth if we target certain occasions.
 So we need to increase occasion based TOM for brand.
 Client agrees – exactly what they meant apparently.
 So we give them beautiful ideas to solve the problem.

 But the brand has made a problem solution commercial in another country.
 Someone somewhere in the client hierarchy likes that work.
 He wants to do something like that.
 But we argue that the category is impulse, problem solution will narrow its relevance down.
 But client persists.
 So we do a second round of even better and potentially very memorable problem solution ads.